Compute Canada Visualization Working Group

 Weiguang Guan, McMaster

-2017 Visualize This!
+2018 Visualize This!
 Challenge was hosted by WestGrid, a regional partner of Compute Canada.
-Over 80 people expressed interest in participating in the competition, and we had some very strong submissions this year.
-After thoughtful deliberation, the jury has picked three winners.
+This year 31 people and research groups expressed interest in participating in the competition, and we had some strong submissions this year.
+After thoughtful deliberation, the selection committee has picked three winners.

-The prizes for this competition were generously donated by Dell EMC (the first prize is a 43″ 4K Multi-Client Monitor) and Intel (the second and third prizes are 512 GB SSD drives).
-We would like to acknowledge both Dell EMC and Intel for their continued support of Advanced Research Computing in Canada!
+The top prize for this competition — a 43″ 4K Multi-Client Monitor — was generously donated by Dell EMC.
+We would like to acknowledge Dell EMC for their continued support of Advanced Research Computing in Canada!